BitTorrent Price Hits $0.0005 on Top Exchanges (BTTOLD)

-BitTorrent (BTTOLD) traded 0.3% higher against the dollar during the 24-hour period ending at 23:00 PM E.T. on July 9th.
-In the last week, BitTorrent has traded down 5.2% against the dollar.
-BitTorrent has a total market capitalization of $459.65 million and approximately $68.62 worth of BitTorrent was traded on exchanges in the last 24 hours.
-One BitTorrent token can now be bought for about $0.0005 or 0.00000002 BTC on popular exchanges.
+BitTorrent (BTTOLD) traded down 4.5% against the U.S. dollar during the 1 day period ending at 22:00 PM ET on July 12th.
+BitTorrent has a total market capitalization of $459.46 million and approximately $7,788.91 worth of BitTorrent was traded on exchanges in the last day.
+Over the last week, BitTorrent has traded down 1.5% against the U.S. dollar.
+One BitTorrent token can currently be bought for about $0.0005 or 0.00000002 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.